An Approximate AKE Principle for Metric Valued Fields: Introduction

 \begin{theoremB*}[Corollary~\ref{Cor:1storder}] Let $K,F$ be metric valued fields of equicha\-rac\-teristic $0$ with dense value groups.
 Then $\kpro\equiv\fpro$ if and only if $K\equiv F$ in $\lring$. \end{theoremB*}

 The model theory of fields enriched with an automorphism proved to be an interesting object of study leading to striking applications, e.g., in diophantine geometry \cite{HRUSHOVSKImaninmumford} and in algebraic dynamics \cite{chatzidakis_hrushovski_2008,medvedevscanlon}.
-The theory of difference fields (fields endowed with an automorphism) admits a model-companion $ACFA$, a simple unstable theory which has been developed in fundamental work by Chatzidakis-Hrushovski \cite{Difference} and which lies at the heart of these applications.
+The theory of difference fields (fields endowed with an automorphism) admits a model-companion $\mathrm{ACFA}$, a simple unstable theory which has been developed in fundamental work by Chatzidakis-Hrushovski \cite{Difference} and which lies at the heart of these applications.

-By a classical result of A. Robinson, the theory $ACVF$ of algebraically closed non-trivially valued fields is the model-companion of the theory of valued fields in classical logic.
+By a classical result of A. Robinson, the theory $\mathrm{ACVF}$ of algebraically closed non-trivially valued fields is the model-companion of the theory of valued fields in classical logic.
 Ben Yaacov obtained the analogous result in the metric setting.
-While all completions of $ACVF$ are NIP and unstable, the completions of the model-companion $ACMVF$ of the theory of metric valued fields are stable.
+While all completions of $\mathrm{ACVF}$ are NIP and unstable, the model-companion $\mathrm{ACMVF}$ of the theory of metric valued fields is stable.

 By \cite{Kikyo2002-KIKTSO} the theory of valued fields with an automorphism does not admit a model-companion, even when restricted to equicharacteristic 0.
 Although, by requiring the induced automorphism on the value group to be the identity, one may overcome this.
-This theory does admit a model-companion in equicharacteristic 0, by work of B\'elair-Macintyre-Scanlon \cite{frobeniuswitt}, whose completions are $NTP_2$, as shown in \cite{ChHi14}.
+This theory does admit a model-companion in equicharacteristic 0, by work of B\'elair-Macintyre-Scanlon \cite{frobeniuswitt}, whose completions are $\mathrm{NTP}_2$, as shown in \cite{ChHi14}.

 Ben Yaacov asked in 2018 whether the theory of (projective lines over) metric valued fields in equicharacteristic 0, endowed with an isometric automorphism, admits a model-companion, which is a very natural question given the results we mentioned.
 If the model-companion existed, it would be a candidate for a natural continuous-logic example of a simple unstable theory.
 In our paper, we answer this question.
 Rather surprisingly, we show that a model-companion does not exist in the continuous context.
 Concretely, we obtain the following result.